JBlaschke/PybindGPU/README.md

 ## Abstract Host and Device Pointers and Error Codes

-We use the design patter that every device call returns a `cudaError_t`.
-In python this error code is represented by an object (containing an integer representation of the error code -- so you can look it up online). `DeviceArray` objects have a `last_status()` function which lets you check the error code of the last device function call.
+We use the design pattern that every device call returns a `cudaError_t`.
+In Python this error code is represented by an object (containing an integer representation of the error code -- so you can look it up online). `DeviceArray` objects have a `last_status()` function which lets you check the error code of the last device function call.
 If a device function does not return anything, then the `cudaError_t` for that call is returned.
-For exaple `cudaSetDevice(2)` will return `<cudaError: code=0>` if successful.
-If the device function has a return value (e.g. in the CUDA API where we mihgt pass a pointer to an `int` or a `float`),  then we return a tuple containing the returned value, and the error code.
+For example `cudaSetDevice(2)` will return `<cudaError: code=0>` if successful.
+If the device function has a return value (e.g. in the CUDA API where we might pass a pointer to an `int` or a `float`),  then we return a tuple containing the returned value, and the error code.
 For example `cudaGetDevice()` might return `(0, '<cudaError: code=0>')` if successful.

-In order to pass aroudn pointers, we use a `pointer_wrapper_<dtype>` class.
+In order to pass around pointers, we use a `pointer_wrapper_<dtype>` class.
 This encapsulates the pointers and allows them to be treated as Python objects.
-Pointers controlled by the python process (host pointers that have been allocated) are considered as "safe", and can be accessed using the `get()` function.
+Pointers controlled by the Python process (host pointers that have been allocated) are considered as "safe", and can be accessed using the `get()` function.
 As Python doesn't have a concept of raw pointers, we follow the lead of `PyCUDA` and allow raw pointers to be passed as integers (yea, I know: